YounesDjelloul/snappymob-task/README.md

 ## Dockerization

-The application is dockerized and providing local directory mappings between the docker server and application.
+The application is dockerized and providing local directory mappings between the docker server and the application.
 You can build the image by running:

 ```bash
 docker compose up --build